 As regards financial reporting, responsibility for maintaining an effective control environment and for the ongoing work on internal control and risk management is delegated to the CEO.
 The Company's CFO works under the direction of the CEO on continuously developing and improving the internal control and risk management with respect to financial reporting - on the one hand proactively with a focus on the internal control environment, on the other hand by quality assuring the external financial reporting.
-In 2010, INVISIO Communications continued the review of internal governance documents begun in 2008 and 2009 in order to ensure that they meet the Company's current needs and are in compliance with laws, applicable accounting standards, and other requirements on listed companies.
+In 2011, INVISIO Communications continued the review of internal governance documents in order to ensure that they meet the Company's current needs and are in compliance with laws, applicable accounting standards, and other requirements for listed companies.
 As a result of this review, several internal governance documents have been updated.
-In addition to this, the focus in 2010, as in 2009, was on effective financial governance and control in the form of follow-ups of targets and plans and clear divisions of responsibility for income and expenses.
+In addition to this, the focus in 2011, as in 2010, was on effective financial governance and control in the form of follow-ups of targets and plans and clear divisions of responsibility for income and expenses.